04bdull4h/Library_App_RESTful_api/README.md

 # Library_App_RESTful_api

-this is a RESTful api for library app developed using express js and MySQL for the database using sequelize ORM and its validations
+this is a RESTful api for library app developed using express js and MySQL for the database using sequelize ORM and its validations. it contains JWT to secure some endpoints with access token, and centralized error handler as a middleware.

 ## status: incomplete ❌